stencila/website/src/learn/intro.md

 * publishing applications (*JATS*, *xml*),
 * and more...

-Encoda bridges formats commonly used across the workflow lifecycle, e.g.from Jupyter Notebook to RMarkdown to Word to JATS.
+Encoda bridges formats commonly used across the workflow lifecycle, e.g. from Jupyter Notebook to RMarkdown to Word to JATS.
 It makes the collaboration more seamless and less painful.